auth0/Lock.swift/MIGRATION.md

-# Lock iOS 2.0 Migration Guide
+# Migrating from Lock iOS 1 to 2

 Lock 2.0 is the latest major release of Lock iOS-OSX, Lock provides a simple way to integrate Auth0 into existing projects and provide the frictionless login and signup experience that you want for your app.
 Lock provides extensive authentication options and customizable UI for your users to use to authenticate with your app.